COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 There will be two (2) midterms.
 As we transition back to in-person learning this quarter, all midterms will be take-home exams.
 You will have 24 hours to complete each exam.
 The exam will be open-notes and open-Google; however, it will have to be completed individually.
 Students will not be permitted to discuss the questions on the exam with anyone.

 Each midterm is worth 12.5\% of your grade.
-The exams will include varied question types and will be taken online.
+The exams will include varied question types, will be taken online, and will be due at 11:59 PM on the day of the assigned midterm.

 As former students know, I take academic integrity seriously, but I also trust most students to do the right thing.
 I would rather spend more time teaching and less time ensuring that there is no way for students to cheat because let's be honest...there's *always* a way to cheat.
 I trust and am confident that the vast majority of students care about their education enough to take this seriously and am unwilling to spend all my energy focused on those students who do not.
 That said, students should anticipate that if they are caught cheating on an exam, they will fail the class. ::steps off soapbox::